- Drops and Refunds

-Enrollment for the summer 2014 term opens April 7.
+Enrollment for the fall 2014 term opens July 7.
 Business hours vary and are listed for each location.
 Enrollments are processed in the order received, so we recommend that you enroll early to ensure a place.
 Payment is due at the time of enrollment.

 In courses with five or fewer classroom meetings, visitors are not permitted, and you must formally enroll in the course and pay all fees prior to the course start date.

 For course status or availability information, please search the Course Catalog or call (510) 642-4111.

 For courses with published start and end dates, you must enroll and pay all fees prior to the start date.
 These courses must be completed within the specific dates posted in the course section information.